aligent/aligent-graphql-mesh/docs/cache.md

 | --------- | ------------------- |
 | countries | {"au": "Australia"} |

 This works well for something like countries.
 AU is always going to be equal to Australia.
-But what happens if we want to get the current user's county?
+But what happens if we want to get the current user's country?
 We can't use this same method anymore.

 | Key     | Value     |
 | ------- | --------- |